Anne Marie DeCicco-Best: Career

 DeCicco was first elected to London City Council in 1991 as a councillor in Ward Five, becoming the youngest person ever to serve there, after former Ward Five councillor Grant Hopcroft made the jump to the Board of Control.

-In 1996 she was an avid supporter of London's bid for the 2001 Canada Summer Games, which were subsequently awarded to London.
+In 1996 she was a supporter of London's bid for the 2001 Canada Summer Games, which were subsequently awarded to London.
 In 1997, after two, three-year terms as a ward councillor, she topped the polls when she was elected to the London Board of Control and acted as deputy mayor and budget chief to Dianne Haskett, whom she succeeded as mayor in the 2000 election.
 She was re-elected to a second term in 2003.

 She also serves on the board of governors of the University of Western Ontario (UWO) and the London Police Services Board.

 On June 17, 2006, DeCicco married Tim Best, a 44-year-old native Londoner who'd previously lived in Texas, that she first met at the John Labatt Centre in downtown London during the 2005 Memorial Cup hockey championship.

 On November 13, 2006, DeCicco-Best was re-elected for a third consecutive term as the mayor of London in the 2006 municipal election.
 Her main opponent was former London North Centre Liberal Member of Parliament Joe Fontana.
 Her victory in this election, with its four-year term mandated by the province of Ontario, made DeCicco-Best the longest-serving mayor in London's history, in office for 10 consecutive years.

 On October 25, 2010, Fontana defeated DeCicco-Best in the 2010 municipal election to become the mayor of London.

 DeCicco-Best currently works for Fanshawe College assisting with public relations.

 Criticisms

-During her time as mayor, DeCicco-Best spent approximately $480,000 of taxpayers' money installing metal trees inside of London.
-Local surveys showed an overwhelming dislike of the objects, and questioned their cost.
-"I would have much preferred if real trees were planted instead of cold, obnoxious, vomit-coloured, poorly trimmed telephone poles," said a student at the University of Western Ontario.

-DeCicco-Best was heavily criticized for the actions of her husband, who opened up a "for profit" check-cashing business outside the city's welfare office, was charged with six criminal counts, including impaired driving causing bodily harm, sentenced to six months in jail, and owned a bar downtown which many believed was an eyesore on the city.
+DeCicco-Best was heavily criticized for the actions of her husband, who opened up a "for profit" check-cashing business outside the city's welfare office, was charged with six criminal counts, including impaired driving causing bodily harm, sentenced to six months in jail.